Complexity Framework For Forbidden Subgraphs I: The Framework: Application to Polynomial-Time Solvable Problems

-Let $d(s,t)$ denote the distance between $s$ and $t$ in a graph~$G$.
+We give two examples of polynomial-time solvable problems where Theorem~\ref{t-dicho} gives a distinction between almost-linear-time solvability versus not having a subquadratic-time algorithm (conditional under appropriate hardness hypotheses).
+Let $d(u,v)$ denote the distance between $u$ and $v$ in a graph~$G$.
 The {\it eccentricity} of $u\in V$ is $e(u) = \max_{v \in V} d(u, v)$.
 The {\it diameter} of~$G$ is the maximum eccentricity and the {\it radius} the minimum eccentricity.
 The {\sc Diameter} and {\sc Radius} problems are to find the diameter and radius, respectively, of a graph.
 We need a lemma.

 \begin{lemma} Let $G'$ be the $2$-subdivision of a graph $G$ with diameter~$d$.
 Let $d'$ be the diameter of $G'$.
 Then $3d\leq d' \leq 3d+2$. \end{lemma}

 \begin{proof} Under edge-subdivision, the shortest path between two original vertices does not change, it is only of longer length.
 As the path between two adjacent vertices in $G$ gets length~$3$ in $G'$, use any diametral pair in $G$ to find that $d'\geq 3d$.